nobody0014/ZorkGameModified/readme-design.txt

 		-eg: clear monster first, status effects and such, random -Has terrain
-		-eg: terrain can give status to skill and such --> this is getting way too complicated for my coding skills
+		-eg: terrain can give status to skill and such --> this is getting way too complicated for my coding skills -Level Class

--Hub Class
-	-Extended from room
-	-Special kind of room that contain all the type of non-monster NPCs and such -yes non-monster NPC are attackable and such but they drop preset items/skills or not at all.

--Rooms Class
 	-Description
 		-Contain Rooms
 		-Govern the creation of room
-			-Meaning that it must be given terrain and such -Technically, rooms are act as a single level of a dungeon
+	-contains the location of the player in the dungeon

-Quest Class:
+Quest Class: (NOT IMPLEMENTED)
 -Quest Class
-	-Contain by player class
+	-Contain by player class and also Quest-Giver
-	-Rooms will check for quests in player when making room to take into the consideration for what the player has to gain
+	-Rooms will check for quests in player when making room to take into the consideration for what the player has to gain -This system was not implemented

-Skill Class:
+Skill Class: (NOT IMPLEMENTED)
--Skill (interface):
-	-no fucking clue
--ActiveSkill Class:
-	-Also no fucking clue
--PassiveSkill Class:
-	-Totally No FUCKING CLUE

-Static Classes or Factory Classes:
+Factory Classes:
--BadCommandUsage Class
+-ZorkView Class
 	-Description
-		-Class with all static methods
-		-Specifically used when users input correct commands but was unable in the given context/situation -InformationPrinter Class
+		-Class with certain methods that mant classes used.
+Usually related with things that have to be printed all the time -ConsumableFactory Class
 	-Description
-		-Class with all static mehtods

-Factory classes will allow me to create items/monster/others easily -MonsterFactory Class
-	-Create monster of different type rarity/level/status/abilities
-		-Rarity rule is its own rule on its own
+		-Has names of all consumable
+		-Can create the consumable at view
+		-Even have the hashmap
+-EquipmentFactory Class
+	-Description
+		-Pretty much the same as ConsumableFactory except this is equipment -LevelFactory Class
+	-Create Levels

--ItemFactory Class
+-RoomFactory Class
-	-May subject to further changes to make it more concentrated since item is an abstract class().
-	-Consumable and such give stat
+	-Create Room
+	-Can even create room with random loots and monster